unisonweb/website/src/compare-lang/unison-for-python-devs.md

 list(map(lambda x: x * 2, [1, 2, 3]))
 ```

-Lambdas in Python can't include local variable definitions or mupltiple expressions, so they are typically used for simple transformations.
+Lambdas in Python can't include local variable definitions or multiple expressions, so they are typically used for simple transformations.

 </div></div>